This article is generated by AI translation.

 TypeHandlerRegistry.DEFAULT.registerHandler(MyStringTypeHandler.class, new MyStringTypeHandler());

-// so User no longer needs to specify typeHandler on fields.
+// User class no longer needs to specify typeHandler explicitly

 jdbc.queryForList("select * from user_table where name = ?", arg, User.class);

-TypeHandlerRegistry.DEFAULT is the global registry; create a new one if you need custom behavior.
+TypeHandlerRegistry.DEFAULT is the global type handler registry.
+Create a new instance if you need custom behavior.

 select * from users where name = #{name, javaType=java.lang.String}